mohsinalimat/ContainerScrollViewController/README.md

 << Mention calling self.parent?.view.setNeedsLayout (+ layoutIfNeeded for animation) whenever the embedded view's auto layout changes. >>

 ## Usage Without Subclassing

+<< ContainerScrollViewEmbedder supports the same properties as ContainerScrollViewController. >>

 ## How It Works